Mercedes Cabello de Carbonera: Early years

-Later Years
+Later years

 At the age of twenty two, Cabello de Carbonera moved to Lima where she would marry a doctor and develop her career as a writer.
-Cabello de Carbonera was widowed at a very young age, which may have had something to do with the fact that she had enough liberty to escape from any patriarchal control as well as not having children.
+Cabello de Carbonera was widowed at a very young age, which had the effects that she had enough liberty to escape from any patriarchal control and that she did not have any children.
 She knew that she was in a position many women in her community would never understand, so she wrote in order to get women to fight against patriarchal oppression.
 And despite her marital status, Cabello de Carbonera became an active member of the literary scene.
 She was published and read during her lifetime, becoming one of the first best-selling Peruvian writers.
-Her work was highly controversial in the 19th century due to its critical content on the Peruvian aristocracy.
+Her work was highly controversial in the 19th century due to its critical attitudes towards the Peruvian aristocracy.

 Religious Beliefs

-In regard to religion, Cabello de Carbonera was not against Catholicism, but she did criticize when women from the burgeoise used religious holidays to flaunt their high fashion.
-Her criticism was of how religion was manipulated by high class society, not religion itself.
-She also didn't believe that religion should have a predominant role in women’s education as was typical during that time.
+With regard to religion, Cabello de Carbonera was not against Catholicism, but she did criticize when women from the bourgeoisie used religious holidays to flaunt their high fashion.
+Her criticism concerned how religion was manipulated by high class society, rather than religion itself.
+She also didn't believe that religion should have a predominant role in women's education as was typical during that time.